malinadiaconescu/Computing-the-Convex-Hull/README.md

 following way:
 - it reads the points from a file
 - it calls the function graham
-- graham first calls a function stangajos() that searches the rst element, the one that is the lowest in the coordinates and should be the rst point in the list; it puts it in the vector stack so the stack will not be empty;
+- graham first calls a function stangajos() that searches the first element, the one that is the lowest in the coordinates and should be the first point in the list; it puts it in the vector stack so the stack will not be empty;
 Also, it orders the rest of the points and puts the second one as well in the vector stack